josephtnguyen/code-solutions/README.md

-# leet-code-solutions
+# code-solutions
-A repository for holding my code solutions on Leet Code.
+A repository for holding my code solutions to sites like Leet Code and Code Signal.